jinpark-pro/swift_data_collections/README.md

     ```

 - You may have noticed that the syntax for adopting a protocol is similar to the syntax for declaring a subclass.
 That's not coincidental.
 Protocols and class inheritance are two ways to adopt a shared set of properties and functionality.
 In fact, you can use a protocol to provide a default implementation, just as a class can inherit an implementation from a superclass.
 You'll learn more about protocols and default implementations as you learn more about Swift.

+#### Delegation

+- Delegation is a design pattern, or common practice, that enables a class or structure to hand off, or delegate, some of its responsibilities to an instance of another type.
+- It can help to think about delegation in the real world.
+If you delegate a task, you assign it to another person and expect them to handle it.
+For example, a manager may delegate a presentation to one of her employees, who would then be expected to prepare and deliver the presentation.
+Or a parent may delegate vacuuming the floor to one of their children, who would then handle the chore.
+- The important thing to understand is that there are two sides: the one who's delegating the task, and the delegate whose job it is to actually do the task.
+- This relationship is the same in programming.
+You might have an object that needs a task done, but it might not be the object that actually implements the code to make it happen.
+Types that delegate implementation to other types typically do so by defining a protocol.
+The protocol defines the responsibilities that can be delegated, and the delegate adopts the protocol to execute the actual task.
+- The delegate pattern is especially important for working with frameworks which have objects that define built-in functionality but require you to provide behavior specific to your app.
+UIKit and other iOS frameworks use delegation extensively.
+They provide objects such as `UIApplication`, `UITextField`, and `UITableView`, which use delegation to customize their behavior.
+For example, a `UIApplicationDelegate` can define how an app responds to remote notifications, a `UITextFieldDelegate` can validate text input, and a `UITableViewDelegate` can perform actions when a row is tapped.
+- You'll work more with the delegate pattern in future lessons.
+- Protocols are one of the more advanced Swift topics you'll use in this course.
+Don't be intimidated.
+You'll learn to master protocols as you use them while working your way through the course.